Common Ground Grants are currently on hold.

-The Gephardt Institute, in partnership with the Division of Student Affairs and the John C. Danforth Center on Religion and Politics, is pleased to announce a call for proposals for Common Ground Grants.
-In a climate of increasing polarization and division, these grants are designed to catalyze the campus community in developing strategies to repair, address, and prevent polarization at Washington University and in the St. Louis community.
+The Gephardt Institute for Civic and Community Engagement, in partnership with the Division of Student Affairs and the John C. Danforth Center on Religion and Politics, is now accepting proposals for Common Ground Grants.
+Common Ground Grants aim to support initiatives that increase interest in engaging in the process of democracy through nonpartisan political learning and discussion on the Washington University campus and in the St. Louis community.

 Grant applicants are encouraged to attend an informational meeting to learn about the proposal process.
-A proposal review meeting with the Gephardt Institute is required prior to proposal submission.
-For proposals being completed with a community partner, applicants must submit a signed letter of support from the community organization staff person involved with the proposal.
+A proposal review meeting with Gephardt Institute staff person and Common Ground Grant committee chair, Colleen Smyth, is required prior to proposal submission.
+For proposals including a community partner, applicants must submit a signed letter of support from the community organization staff person involved with the proposal.

 - Project or interactive activity

 *Note: All projects must be remote for the Spring 2021 semester.

 Common Ground Grant proposals must be awarded in advance of activities or projects being implemented.
 Grants are dispersed by the Gephardt Institute through the Civic Engagement Fund, which reimburses grantees for expenses.
 Grant recipients must document all purchases and expenses with itemized receipts to submit for reimbursement after completion of the proposed activity.
 All grantees are expected to document the outcome of the grant award through submission of a grant report form, to be submitted no more than one year from the date of the award letter.
 Grantees may be requested to make presentations or offer materials/testimonial to be included in electronic and print communications.

 - Complete an online Letter of Intent form.

 - Schedule a proposal meeting through our Engage Democracy Coordinator: firstname.lastname@example.org

 - A PDF of the budget document using the Budget Template